math-alec/math-alec.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student working under the supervision of [Dr. Michael Brannan](https://www.math.uwaterloo.ca/~m2branna/) in the Pure Mathematics department at the University of Waterloo.
+I am a PhD student working under the supervision of [Dr. Michael Brannan](https://www.math.uwaterloo.ca/~m2branna/) in the Department of Pure Mathematics at the University of Waterloo.

 **Research Interests**: operator algebras, quantum information theory, and their interactions.